MyWorldLLC/Buoy/README.md

 and subtle parts to make hand-writing native bindings faster, easier, and less error-prone than other alternatives.

+Buoy fills a role virtually identical to .NET's P/Invoke and is somewhat similar in usage, though any API similarities are entirely coincidental as Buoy makes no attempt to imitate P/Invoke's API or usage patterns in any capacity.

 ## Why not hand-write Panama bindings directly?
 Issues with writing Panama code directly, from a high level perspective:
 * Verbose code, tedious and time-consuming to type.